jonathanhogg/flitter/docs/language.md

 ### Symbols

-Symbols are strings that are interpreted as numbers within the language.
-Symbols are deterministically converted to large negative numbers in the parser.
+Symbols are deterministically converted to *very* large negative numbers in the parser.
 Whenever a string value is expected by the engine, numbers in vectors will be looked-up in the symbol table to see if they match a known symbol.
 If so, the number will be converted into the matching string.